 International Colour Chart (ICC)

-A numerical system used to classify hair depth and tone.
-Hair dyes have a number on the box, showing what the base colour is and if there are any tones (e.g. 4.15 is a medium brown with ash as the primary and mahogany as the secondary tones).
+The ICC is a numerical system used to classify hair depth and tone.
+Hair dyes have a number on the box, showing what the base colour is and if there are any tones.

 Stands for isopropyl alcohol and is also known as rubbing alcohol.
 A colourless and flammable alcohol-based liquid.
-Used for many things from cleaning brushes, activating certain makeup products (e.g. Illustrator palettes) and removing glues.
+Used for many things from cleaning brushes, activating certain makeup products (like Skin Illustrator palettes) and removing glues.

 A perm that creates soft loose curls, especially for coarse or Afro hair.
 Created by American hair guru Jheri Redding, the style was popular in the African American community in the late 1970s and throughout the 1980s.
 Michael Jackson had a Jheri curl in the 80s.